Can You Freeze Bacon?

 Can you freeze bacon?
 Bacon is a meat prepared from a pig.
 It’s extremely popular – many people find its taste delicious.
 So, is there a way to extend bacon’s shelf life?
 Can you buy a few pounds of bacon on a sale a then put most of it in the freezer?
 Or you have already cooked your bacon, but you’d like to store it for an extended period of time.
 Can you freeze it?
-Even though commercially sold bacon is already cured, the answer to both questions is affirmative – you can freeze bacon, both fresh and cooked, many people do it very often and they’re satisfied with the results they get.
-Let’s discuss this matter in a little more detail.
+Even though commercially sold bacon is already cured, you can freeze it.
+Both fresh and cooked, many people do it very often and they’re satisfied with the results they get.
+Let’s talk about freezing bacon in a little more detail.

 As I’ve mentioned earlier, you can freeze bacon, both cooked and uncooked.
 In fact, cooking bacon extends its freezer life.
 If you want to freeze cooked bacon, you need to cook it to the level below how you cook it usually.
 That’s pretty obvious, but some people tend to forget about that.